-Organic Chemistry 2 is a continuation of Organic Chemistry 1.
+Organic Chemistry 2 Organic Chemistry 2 is a continuation of Organic Chemistry 1.
 It includes the theory and interpretation of NMR and UV-VIS spectrophotometry; the nomenclature, mechanisms, reactions and properties of alkadienes, aromatic, aldehydes, ketones, enols/enolates, carboxylic acids, carboxylic acid derivatives, amines, aryl halides, and phenols.
 It includes a three hour per week laboratory component as well as four hours per week lecture/discussion.

-Chemistry for Biotechnology

-This course is meant to serve as a review of foundational general chemistry to help comprehension of chemical topics encountered in biotechnology.
-As such it includes topics in organic chemistry and intermolecular interactions, kinetics, chemical equilibrium, including acid/base and buffer equilibrium, oxidation-reduction reactions, and basic thermodynamics.
-The lab portion will emphasize the relation of topics to laboratory experiments.
+Chemistry for Biotechnology This course is meant to serve as a review of foundational general chemistry to help comprehension of chemical topics encountered in biotechnology.
+As such it includes topics in organic chemistry and intermolecular interactions, kinetics, chemical equilibrium, including acid/base and buffer equilibrium, and basic thermodynamics.